kwaberski/K8s-1/ESXi/Infra-Live/README.md

 ### DHCP Related comment
 DHCP servers assign IP addresses based on DHCP unique ID (DUID) NETPLAN has two renderers: networkd or networkmanager. systemd-networkd uses the contents of /etc/machine-id to create the OUID.
-As a result when you clone off an OVA image the clones will get the IP from DHCP because they present the same OUID.
+As a result when you clone off an OVA image the clones will get the same IP from DHCP because they present the same OUID.
 You can either change the machine-id of the cloned instance or change the netplan config.
-Beacuse the ESCi does not want to process metadata I change the netplan configuration in my OVA image `enp3s0:
+Beacuse the ESXi does not want to process metadata I change the netplan configuration in my OVA image `enp3s0:
   dhcp4: yes
   dhcp-identifier: mac`